 Here are seven steps you can take to protect your child from serious trampoline injuries.

 - Allow only one person on the trampoline at a time.

 - Don’t attempt or allow somersaults — landing on the head or neck can result in serious injuries, including paralysis.

 - Only use trampolines with shock-absorbing pads that completely cover the springs, hooks, and frame.

 - Place the trampoline away from structures, trees, and other play areas.

 - Do not allow a child under 6 to use a full-size trampoline.

 - Do not use a ladder with the trampoline — it provides unsupervised access by small children.

 - Always supervise children who use a trampoline — trampoline enclosures can help prevent injuries from falls off trampolines.

-Darwin Koller M.D., Board Certified Pediatric Emergency Medicine physician who sees children at Children’s Hospital at Erlanger’s Emergency Room.
-For more information go to www.erlanger.org/childrens or call 423-778-2564.
+Darwin Koller M.D., Board Certified Pediatric Emergency Medicine physician, sees children at Children’s Hospital at Erlanger’s Emergency Room.
+If your child has been injured in a trampoline accident, seek medical attention immediately.
+For more information about Pediatric Emergency Medicine, check out their website or call 423-778-8100.